SS Bywell Castle (1869): History

-Bywell Castle was built as yard number 250 by Palmers Shipbuilding and Iron Company, Jarrow, Northumberland for Hall Brothers, Newcastle upon Tyne, Northumberland.
+Bywell Castle was built as yard number 250 by Palmers Shipbuilding and Iron Company, Jarrow, County Durham for Hall Brothers, Newcastle upon Tyne, Northumberland.
 She was launched on 20 November 1869 and completed in January 1870.
 Her port of registry was London and the United Kingdom Official Number 63546 was allocated, as were the Code Letters JKPW.
 She had a crew of 22 men.

 Bywell Castle made her maiden voyage from London to Bombay and Kurrachee, India on 9 February 1870.
 From 10 to 12 February she encountered severe gales in the English Channel and the Bay of Biscay.
 She arrived at Bombay on 16 March, having been delayed by a day when the steamship Brazilian ran aground in the Suez Canal.
 Although she made a good passage, it was reported that her accommodation was more adapted to cargo than passengers.
 On her return voyage she reached Malta from Bombay via the Suez Canal in 28 days.
 She was bound for Liverpool, Lancashire with a cargo of cotton.
 On 24 January 1873, Bywell Castle put in to Plymouth, Devon due to a loss of steering gear, two lifeboats and other damage whilst on a voyage from Newcastle upon Tyne to Aden, Aden Settlement.
 On 2 February, she rescued seventeen crew from the British full-rigged ship Satellite, which foundered in the Atlantic Ocean 120 nmi south west of the Isles of Scilly.
 On 8 February, she rescued the crew of the brigantine Young Marquis in the Bay of Biscay.
-Two days later the rescued the crew of the ship Anne Foster.
+Two days later she rescued the crew of the ship Anne Foster.
 They were landed at Gibraltar.
 On 30 November 1873, Bywell Castle was prevented from sailing from Port Talbot, Glamorgan to Port Said, Egypt as she was overloaded by 180 tons.
 On 25 July 1876, the barque Dorothy collided with the barque Robina in the English Channel 20 nmi off Start Point, Devon.
 Dorothy was severely damaged; she was towed in to Plymouth by Bywell Castle.
 She was reboilered in 1877.

 On 3 September 1878, Bywell Castle collided with the paddle steamer Princess Alice in the River Thames at Becton, Middlesex.
 Princess Alice capsized and sank with the loss of more than 600 lives.
 Both vessels were held to blame for the collision.
 Hall Brothers appealed the verdict, and Bywell Castle was held blameless for the collision.